Return to the BUILD

 Secure the Wing Mirror assembly to the Door Panel from inside with one (1) AP screw:

-As most builders of this model will find out, these wing mirrors are very prone to breaking off.
+As most builders of this model soon find out, these wing mirrors are very prone to breaking off.
 In the coming issues, we will be handling the body assembly a LOT, turning it over, on its side, and so on.
-Therefore, I am going to try to attach it in another way.
-This is a 200 set of 3x1mm neodymium magnets:
+Therefore, I am going to try to attach the mirrors in another way.
+This here is a 200 piece set of 3x1mm neodymium magnets:

 To start, I removed the mirror assembly and glued one of these magnets into the mounting recess of the Door Panel:

 Next, we need to remove a millimeter or so off the large post on the Wing Mirror Support: